-If more than one teacher/examiner is used within a Centre, the Centre must make arrangements for the marks for each of the four strands of the assessment criteria to be moderated internally for the whole Centre.
-This means that the marks awarded to all candidates within a Centre must be brought to a common standard by the teacher responsible for co-ordinating the internal assessment (i.e. the internal moderator).
-If the marking of any teacher is found to be lenient or severe, it should be adjusted to bring it in line with the rest of the Centre's marking.
+If more than one teacher/examiner is used within a centre, the centre must make arrangements for the marks for each of the four strands of the assessment criteria to be moderated internally for the whole centre.
+This means that the marks awarded to all candidates within a centre must be brought to a common standard by the teacher responsible for co-ordinating the internal assessment (i.e. the internal moderator).
+If the marking of any teacher is found to be lenient or severe, it should be adjusted to bring it in line with the rest of the centre's marking.

-Once the Centre assessments have been internally moderated, they will then be externally moderated by Cambridge.
+Once the centre assessments have been internally moderated, they will then be externally moderated by Cambridge International.

 The internally moderated marks for all candidates must be recorded on the Coursework Assessment Summary Form.
-This form, and the instructions for completing it, may be downloaded from www.cie.org.uk/samples.
-The database will ask you for the syllabus code (i.e. 9395) and your Centre number, after which it will take you to the correct form.
+This form, and the instructions for completing it, may be downloaded from www.cambridgeinternational.org/samples.
+The database will ask you for the syllabus code (i.e. 9395) and your centre number, after which it will take you to the correct form.
 Follow the instructions when completing each form.